The formulation of the Navier-Stokes equations on Riemannian manifolds: Counterexample to an energy estimate

 with $\{ e_1, e_2 \}$ and $\{ \eta^1 , \eta^2 \}$ positively oriented orthonormal frame and dual frame on $S^2(\frac{1}{a})$.
 Equivalently, we can write in coordinates

 where we sum over repeated indices.
 Then \eqref{goodexpressions} or \eqref{goodexpressions2} gives

-This successful attempt in the spherical case should not be viewed as evidence in flavor of the Hodge Laplacian as an admissible candidate for the viscosity operator.
-This is because the naturality and correctness of a right choice of the operator representing viscosity should be equally valid for (and hence consistent with the settings of) all possible Riemannian manifolds. \end{remark} Next, we consider \eqref{fakeequation} on $\mathbb{H}^2(-a^2)$ from the perspective of a global energy equality.
-According to standard theory of linear parabolic equations, one expects that the following global energy equality should be derived as a consequence of the governing parabolic equation \eqref{fakeequation} in question.
+This successful attempt in the spherical case should not be viewed as evidence in favor of the Hodge Laplacian as an admissible candidate for the viscosity operator.
+This is because the naturality and correctness of a right choice of the operator representing viscosity should be equally valid for (and hence consistent with the settings of) all possible Riemannian manifolds. \end{remark}

+Next, we consider \eqref{fakeequation} on $\mathbb{H}^2(-a^2)$ from the perspective of a global energy equality.
+According to standard theory of linear parabolic equations, one expects that the following global energy equality should be derived as a consequence of the governing parabolic equation \eqref{fakeequation}, and its weak formulation.

-\begin{remark} In the setting of $\mathbb{R}^2$ or $\mathbb{R}^3$, the global energy equality in exactly the same form as that of \eqref{GEE} (simply with $\mathbb{H}^2(-a^2)$ replaced by $\mathbb{R}^n$ or its bounded sub-domains with smooth boundaries) is indeed derived directly from \eqref{fakeequation} (see, for instance, chapter 2 in \cite{SereginBook}).
+\begin{remark} In the setting of $\mathbb{R}^2$ or $\mathbb{R}^3$, the global energy equality in exactly the same form as that of \eqref{GEE} (simply with $\mathbb{H}^2(-a^2)$ replaced by $\mathbb{R}^n$ or its bounded sub-domains with smooth boundaries) is indeed derived directly from \eqref{Weakhyperbolic} (see, for instance, chapter 4 in \cite{SereginBook}).
 This basic fact is exactly what motivates us to ask for the validity of \eqref{GEE} in the setting of $\mathbb{H}^2(-a^2)$. \end{remark} So, can one derive \eqref{GEE} directly from the weak formulation \eqref{Weakhyperbolic}?
-A concrete example, which we shall give in a minute, exhausts all hope of having an affirmative reply to this request.
+The following theorem provides a counterexample. \begin{theorem} The energy equality \eqref{GEE} cannot be directly derived from the weak formulation \eqref{Weakhyperbolic}. \end{theorem} \begin{proof} We again look at the velocity $v$ which is specified in \eqref{funnyv}, as well as the external forcing term $f$ which is specified in \eqref{funnyF}.
+Again, such a pair $(v, f)$ satisfies the weak formulation \eqref{Weakhyperbolic}.